Chick-fil-A's classically trained head chef shares his favorite big game recipes.

 When it's time for kick-off during the biggest football game of the year, the last thing you want to be doing is cooking away in the kitchen while your guests are cheering in the other room.
 Besides not knowing whether the first down was a result of a run or pass, think of all the funny, cute, witty, endearing and jaw-dropping commercials you may be missing.

 A little prep work and the perfect recipe can save you from spending all your time in front of the stove rather than the television.
 But what to make?
 We’ve settled on two perfectly appropriate categories for the occasion—those that come in soup form and those that are served in bowls (Yes, perhaps there’s some overlapping there).
 Check out our five soup or bowl football fan-favorites below.
-You’ll have plenty of time to prepare these and decide which beloved jersey you want to wear—whether it’s orange and navy or black and blue.
+You’ll have plenty of time to prepare these and decide which beloved jersey you want to wear—whether it’s blue and yellow or navy and red.

 Nothing quite says northeast comfort food like a bowl of New England Clam Chowder.
 This contest-winning recipe takes less than an hour to prep and cook, so you’ll be ready for your guests in no time.
 View the recipe from Taste of Home here.